jekyllt/jasper/README.md

 # Jasper

-This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll based on the work of [Kasper](https://github.com/rosario/kasper).
+This is a port of Ghost's default theme [Casper](https://github.com/tryghost/casper) for Jekyll inspired by the work of [Kasper](https://github.com/rosario/kasper).

-You might well ask at this point why bother making a new port (repo)?
+You might well ask at this point why bother making a new jekyll clone of Ghost's Casper theme?
-Although this is based on a fork of Kasper, there are some *exciting* additional features, making this port closer to the full Casper Ghost install.
+Although this is inspired by Kasper, there are some *additional* features, making this port closer to the original theme.

-The main difference still is the fact that Jasper expects a single author.
+The main difference to the original is still the fact that Jasper expects a single author.
 With a bit of tweeking it shouldn't be too difficult to enable a per-post author.

 Other less important bits that can still be